omeka/classic-enduser/docs/Plugins/CollectionTree.md

 # Collection Tree

 The [Collection Tree plugin](https://omeka.org/classic/plugins/CollectionTree/){target=_blank} allows Omeka Classic sites to have nested [collections](../Content/Collections.md).
-One collection can have at most one parent collection, but a collection may have multiple child collections.
+A collection can have at most one parent collection, but a collection may have multiple child collections.

 This screencast includes information on how Collection Tree can modify your collections: